Chile national rugby union team

 Chile was the second South American nation after Argentina to play international rugby union, playing their first international test against Argentina in 1936 in Santiago.
 Chile is one of the founding members of CONSUR (now known as Sudamérica Rugby) in 1989, alongside Argentina, Brazil, Paraguay, and Uruguay.
 Chile has long been participating in the South American Rugby Championship since 1951 and has consistently been the third or even the second best team in South America.
 In 2016, Chile, alongside the unions of Argentina, Brazil, Canada, the United States, and Uruguay, formed the Americas Rugby Championship, aimed at increasing the standard of rugby union in the Americas region.

-Chile qualified for the 2023 Rugby World Cup, which will be their first appearance in the tournament; they upset Canada in a two-game series in October 2021, before defeating the United States in a two-game home-and-home series on aggregate by 1 point in July 2022.
+Chile qualified for the 2023 Rugby World Cup, which was their first appearance in the tournament.
+They upset Canada in a two-game series in October 2021, before defeating the United States in a two-game home-and-home series on aggregate by 1 point in July 2022.
 Chile were drawn with England, Japan, Argentina, and Samoa in Pool D of the World Cup.

 The sport has historic connections to the Scottish community in the country.
 In 2012, two Scottish-Chilean players, Donald and Ian Campbell, were inducted into the IRB (now World Rugby) Hall of Fame.

 History

 Early history (1890s – 1959)

-Rugby was introduced in Chile roughly around the late 19th century, as it was in other parts of South America by British immigrants who arrived in ports.
+Rugby was introduced in Chile roughly around the late 19th century, as it was in other parts of South America by British immigrants who arrivedal in ports.
 The first recorded rugby game taking place on Chilean soil was in 1894, from British immigrants who lived in both Santiago, Iquique and Valparaíso.
 Until the 1930s, the game was initially mostly played by the British-descended community of Chile.
 In 1935, the Chilean Rugby Federation was founded.

 Chile's first ever fixtures were against Argentina in September 1936, a two-game series played in the capital Santiago.
 Chile lost both of their games by scorelines of 0 to 20 and 3 to 31, respectively.
 Chile would visit Argentina in 1938 in Buenos Aires, losing 3 to 33.
 Chile would not play another fixture until 1948, where they beat Uruguay 21 to 3 in Buenos Aires.

 The Chilean team began competing more consistently in the 1950s.
 In 1951, Chile played the first South American Rugby Championship against Brazil, Uruguay and Argentina in 1951; Chile finished third, beating Brazil by a margin of 68 to nil, but losing to both Uruguay and Argentina.
-In 1952, Chile received Ireland on tour, but in Santiago 30 to 0.
+In 1952, Chile received Ireland on tour, but lost in Santiago 30 to 0.
 Chile would play another Five Nations side, this time France on tour, but lost 34–3.
 In 1958, Chile participated in the second South American Rugby Championship, finishing second; Chile easily beat both Peru and Uruguay before falling to Argentina, finishing second.